Ghost Rider turns 2022 into 'A Year of Vengeance' to mark 50 years in the Marvel Universe

 Marvel's simple teaser (seen above) doesn't reveal much of what the publisher has planned for the milestone, nor does it state exactly when in 2022 the Ghost Rider 50th anniversary celebration will begin on the page.

-However, the teaser, consisting of an image by Ryan Stegman and Marte Gracia which depicts many Ghost Rider 'Variants' from throughout Marvel Comics history, does promise more news related to the anniversary coming "later this week."
+However, the teaser, consisting of an image by Ryan Stegman and Marte Gracia which depicts many Ghost Rider 'Variants' from throughout Marvel Comics history, does promise more news related to the anniversary and new Ghost Rider title coming "later this week."

 Stay tuned to Newsarama as this story develops.